the practical kitchen

 The "cold" in "cold brew" refers to the brewing method, not the temperature at which you drink it.
 Depending on what you mix it with, you can drink it cold, hot, or even room temperature if that's what floats your boat.

-Personally, in warm weather I mix my cold brew concentrate with a chocolate protein shake (like these Fairlife Chocolate Protein Shakes) over ice for iced mocha vibes.
+In warm weather I mix my cold brew concentrate with a chocolate protein shake (like these Fairlife Chocolate Protein Shakes) over ice for iced mocha vibes.
 In the winter, I mix my cold brew concentrate with hot cocoa for warm and cozy mocha vibes.
 What?
 Ya girl likes a mocha, so sue me.

-Either way, the thing I like most about cold-brewed coffee is that I have more control over the amount of caffeine in my drink because it's a concentrate.
+Either way, the thing I like most about this cold-brewed coffee is that I have more control over the amount of caffeine in my drink because it's a concentrate.
 If I want less caffeine, I dilute it more.
 More caffeine, I dilute it less.

 a hand pouring cream into an iced cold brew coffee glass. an empty french press is behind it.